Brent Chamberlain went missing February 28th, 2019. This page is for Brent and those who love him.

 - Share this page with others, especially any friends in Europe, particularly Italy and the United Kingdom.
 We’d like to cast as wide a net as possible.

 - Leave positive messages for Brent on this page.
-(This page is the best and only we way we have to communicate with him, if alive.
-He’s unlikely to see any facebook comments.)
+(This page is the best and only way I know to communicate with him, if alive.
+I know many have posted on Facebook but he is unlikely to see any facebook comments.)

 August, 9th 2019: No new information.